William Klein, PhD

 Dr. Klein completed his BA in Psychology and Mathematical Methods in the Social Sciences at Northwestern University (1987) and his MA and PhD in Social Psychology at Princeton University (1991).
 In 2002, he became a member of the graduate faculty at the University of Pittsburgh in the Social Psychology and Biological and Health Psychology programs.
 Most recently, he was director of Undergraduate Studies, an elected member of the Department’s Executive Committee, and a 2008 recipient of the Chancellor’s Distinguished Teaching Award for his undergraduate and graduate teaching in the areas of social psychology, health psychology, and decision-making.
 Dr. Klein has also held secondary appointments in the School of Nursing, Clinical and Translational Science Institute, and the University of Pittsburgh Cancer Institute.
 Prior to 2002, Dr. Klein was on the faculty at Colby College, where he served as chair of the Psychology Department.

-Dr. Klein was recently associate editor of Psychology and Health and has served on the editorial boards of journals including Psychological Science and Personality and Social Psychology Bulletin.
+Dr. Klein was recently an associate editor of Psychology and Health and has served on the editorial boards of several journals, including Psychological Science and Personality and Social Psychology Bulletin.